johnip770/mule-heroku-dyno/README.md

 Now your app is configured with the same domain that the Heroku Mule Runtime uses.

 When you create a new HTTP listener in the app you can select the "Http_Listener_config" option in Basic Settings -> Connector Configuration

-### Deploy your .jar to the Heroku based Mule Runtime

-1. Log into Anypoint Platform in the browser and navigate to Runtime Manager -> Applications -> Deploy Application
-1. Name your application and for "Deployment Target" select your Heroku based Mule Runtime, named $app_name_web.1 (or something similar)
-1. Select Choose File and browse to your .jar application file that you exported above
-1. Hit "Deploy Application"